 The Industry Advisory Board for the Rail Transportation Engineering program at Penn State Altoona is comprised of a diverse cross-section of high-level railroad industry professionals from various sectors of the railroad industry.
-Our Advisory Board has played a key role in developing the RTE program and steering our efforts in order to effectively address the unique needs of the railroad industry.
+Our Advisory Board has played a key role in developing the RTE program and steering our efforts in order to address the unique needs of the railroad industry effectively.

 Many thanks to all of our Advisory Board Members:

 - John Aliberti—Owner / President, Trainyard Tech, LLC